 Easy Peasy Peanut Noodles

-This recipe serves 2, but can easily be multiplied for more, or even a whole dinner party.
+This recipe serves 2, but can easily be multiplied for more, even a whole dinner party.
 This is the perfect thing to do with leftover noodles and veggies.
 Feel free to mix up it up with different veggies or by adding a protein, just don’t mess with the sauce!

 Yield: 2 servings; Prep Time: 5 minutes; Cook Time: 20 minutes